FAIRmat-NFDI/nomad-onboarding-workshop/docs/Module4/M4_x_examples/M4_x_1_perovskites_crabnet_ml/M4_x_2_perovskites_crabnet_load_and_clean_data.md

 ```python
 df.isna().sum()
 ```
-Let's now keep part of the dataframe, where the value for bandgap is not `Na`.
+Let's now keep only the part of the dataframe, where the value for bandgap is not `Na`.

-and remove them:

 ```python
 df = df[df['bandgap'].notna()]